mrtin42/londontransit/README.md

 Your help is always appreciated, as I am one man working on this and teamwork makes the dream work.
 If you would like to contribute, please feel free to fork this repository and make a pull request.
 If you would like to discuss a feature, please open an issue.
 CONTRIBUTING.md will be coming soon.

-IF you've found a bug, you can either open an issue or email me at [bugs@londontransit.xyz](mailto:bugs@londontransit.xyz)
+If you've found a bug, you can either open an issue or email me at [bugs@londontransit.xyz](mailto:bugs@londontransit.xyz)

 ## Commands